Strategyproof Learning: Building Trustworthy User-Generated Datasets: Introduction

-One last contribution of our work is to prove the Byzantine resilience of \system{}, assuming that discrepancies are penalized by norms (which includes $\ell_1$-\system{}).
-Basically, we prove that the learning can be designed in such a way that both incentivizes honesty and is also robust against (a subset of) users that are bogus and send arbitrary data, or malicious and try to corrupt the learning by sending poisonous data.
-We prove more specifically that, if honest active users have a majority voting right, then Byzantine users can only have a bounded effect on \system{}'s learned common model, and thus on both active and non-active honest users' models.
+Our second result is that, even without this tuning, in the asymptotic case of a large number of voters, \licchavi{} is $\strategyproofbound$-strategyproof, for a value of $\strategyproofbound$ that we explicitly compute based on the distribution of voters' preferred models.
+In short, we argue that the study of the asymptotic strategyproofness of \licchavi{} can be reduced to the study of a related strategyproofness problem.
+We then go on proving that, for this related problem, \licchavi{} is $\strategyproofbound$-strategyproof.
+This result constitutes a fair argument for why strategic users will not have strong incentives to provide fabricated rather than honest data, in the general case.

-To the best of our knowledge, we thereby provide the first analysis of strategyproofness and Byzantine resilience induced by the careful design of loss functions for a general learning scheme.
-As learning algorithms are being trained on user-generated databases in highly adversarial environments like social networks, such considerations are arguably critical for the safety of modern large-scale algorithms.
+Our paper also shows how easy \licchavi{} is to deploy for practical machine learning tasks.
+We do so by considering the case of the personalized federated fine tuning of language models on a set of tweets published on Twitter.
+Our empirical evaluation\footnote{The code, the dataset, and the instructions for reproducibility can be found \href{https://drive.google.com/file/d/151ai2290oYYWqQe3LZgRzhzRwo3GMBh8/view?usp=sharing} {\bf here.}} conveys the fact that \licchavi{} provides good performances, at least compared to classical variants~\cite{DinhTN20,HanzelyHHR20}.

 \paragraph{Related work.} There is a large body of work on the strategyproofness of learning problems, including regression \cite{ChenPPS18, DEKEL2010759,PEROTE2004153,ben17}, classification \cite{MEIR2012123, chen2020, Meir11, hardt16}, statistical estimation \cite{yang15}, and clustering \cite{Perote04}.
-The goal has been mainly to train a \emph{single} model that incentivizes the honesty of users who aim to bias the model in their favor (e.g., by pulling the regression model towards their own desired points or achieving a classifier that more closely matches their own labels).
-It is noteworthy that none of these papers studies the strategyproofness of a general framework for \emph{personalized collaborative learning}.
+The goal has been mainly to train a \emph{single} model that incentivizes the honesty of users who aim to bias the model in their favor (e.g., by pulling the regression model towards their own desired points or achieving a classifier correctly their own labels).
+But none of these papers studies the strategyproofness of a general \emph{global and personalized learning} framework.